-In the latest edition of FICPA Conversations, we’re excited to welcome the incoming Chair of our Young CPA Committee, Alex Welsh!
+In the latest edition of FICPA Conversations, we’re excited to welcome the incoming Chair of our Young CPAs Committee, Alex Welsh!

 A graduate of Florida State University, Alex works as a Manager at A-LIGN, where she oversees information security and internal audit engagement.
 She is also a member of the Women to Watch Awards committee and a past participant of our Emerging Leaders program.